 In addition to a sustainable legacy for the timber, Build Up Foundation – which runs practical construction projects for young people aged 6-23 years – will use the decking timber and marine ply which has been gifted by the Gallery.

 Jennifer Scott, The Sackler Director at Dulwich Picture Gallery, said: “I’m thrilled that The Colour Palace will have a second life.
 Nearly 90,000 people enjoyed this year’s inventive design here at the Gallery.
-I hope it will continue to inspire others and become an integral part of south east London.”
+I hope it will continue to inspire others and become an integral part of south-east London.”

 Tristan Wigfall, Director, alma-nac, said:

 “Having gained experience working with a range of schools within Dulwich, we were excited to consider the long-term legacy of The Colour Palace.
 We saw it as an opportunity for the vibrant identity of the original design to be dispersed into the wider community as a means of ‘seeding’ further discussions and to provide a series of cultural markers that clearly conveys their previous incarnation.
-By repurposing the colourful and distinctive cladding we have created a component based flat-pack design which the pupils themselves can assemble and curate.”
+By repurposing the colourful and distinctive cladding we have created a component-based flat-pack design which the pupils themselves can assemble and curate.”

-Tamsie Thomson, Director of the London Festival of Architecture, said: “To see The Colour Palace in its new ‘upcycled’ form being enjoyed by our next generation is really exciting.
-Not only has it created spatial experiences within its colourful shell, it will go on to occupy other spaces in a completely different way.
+Tamsie Thomson, Director of the London Festival of Architecture, said: “To see The Colour Palace in its new ‘upcycled’ from being enjoyed by our next generation is really exciting.
+Not only has it created spatial experiences within its colourful shell, but it will also go on to occupy other spaces in a completely different way.
 Its legacy is an important lesson in prioritising a circular economy, not just in the arts but in every sector.”

 Melanie Mortimer, Head of Design Technology at Dulwich Prep London, said: “We are grateful and excited to help enable the re-purposing of The Colour Palace.
 It has already proved a brilliant initiative to help explore ideas around ‘line assembly’ and ‘unit production’ to produce the prototype planters.
 We look forward to working with the other partner schools to help support similar projects and pass on our learnings.”